Angus Watt (financial advisor): Philanthropic work

-In honour of his brother Ian, who died by suicide in 1977, Watt has supported various causes related to mental health.
+Watt has supported various causes related to mental health in honour of his brother Ian, who died by suicide in 1977.
 In 1992, he began working with the Personal Development Centre (PDC), which he helped merge into The Support Network, an agency offering a variety of mental health services.
 After the merger in 1995, he created the PDC Foundation to help the group secure sustainable funding, and served as its chair for 10 years.

 In 1996 and 1997, Watt was the campaign chair for the United Way in Edmonton.
 He returned the latter year after the resignation of former EPCOR president and CEO David Foy two days before its fundraising drive began.

-Watt served two consecutive terms as a Honorary Consul to the Kingdom of the Netherlands, retiring in 2019.
+Watt served two consecutive terms as an Honorary Consul to the Kingdom of the Netherlands, retiring in 2019.
 Beginning in 2011, he also served as an honorary lieutenant-colonel with the South Alberta Light Horse (SALH) regiment, which helped liberate the Netherlands during World War II.
 In 2012, he visited the Netherlands to meet Queen Beatrix and her sister Princess Margriet as honorary consul.
 He then visited Buckingham Palace to meet Sophie, Countess of Wessex, the colonel-in-chief of the SALH.
 After his retirement with the rank of honorary colonel in 2019, Watt was elected vice-president of the South Alberta Light Horse Regimental Association, and as of 2023, serves as its chair.